gerryw1389/gerryw1389.github.io/_posts/2022-07-21-tf-for-each.md

 ### Description:

 The [`for_each` loop in terraform](https://www.terraform.io/language/meta-arguments/for_each) accepts a map or a set of strings, and creates an instance for each item in that map or set.
+It is more dynamic than the [`count`](https://automationadmin.com/2022/07/tf-count) meta argument in that you can add elements to the map or set in any index without effecting the other elements.
+More details can be seen [here](https://www.terraform.io/language/meta-arguments/count#when-to-use-for_each-instead-of-count) on TF docs.

 ### To Resolve: